Bookmark with: What are these?

 Internet

-In cities, cable operators also provide a similar service.
+In cities, cable operators provide a similar service.

 Bi-directional satellite access is available at affordable prices in case you cannot find any other reasonable access.